Best Fly Reels For A Novice

 Best fly reels for small to medium-size rivers and lakes:(your 5 weight fly rod):

 Medium to larger trout will require a little more attention

 toward the drag system and construction of the reel.

 BBS III is suitable for freshwater or light-duty saltwater.
 This reel has a very

 dependable drag system.
 It is machined from 6262-T6 aircraft aluminum.
 It comes

 in black or titanium.
-This reel is 3" in diameter and weights 3.9 ounces.
+This reel is 3" in diameter and weighs 3.9 ounces.

 conical drag system and is machined from ALDC12 aluminum alloy.
 It also is

 It has a diameter of 3.40" and weighs 4.7 ounces.